The Strength of a Woman

 Made in Kerita

-It is amazing how this young woman was able to balance both academics and athletics in a foreign land that is both challenging and rewarding at the same time.
+For four years, Joan dominated in the National Collegiate Athletic Association (NCAA) A-Sun Conference in track indoors, track outdoors, and cross country, and setting records in the process.
+In 2012, she and her teammates established the university’s athletic history by winning the elusive 5,000 meters at the A-Sun Conference Championship in a fashioned 1-2-3 finish - a feat unparalleled in the athletic history.
+In three consecutive years, she donned the President’s List as a student-athlete.
+It is amazing how she was able to balance both academics and athletics in a foreign land that is both challenging and rewarding at the same time.
 In Feb 2018, Joan was inducted in the Hall of Fame as the most decorated student-athlete in the Class of 2012, preceding her elder sister, Emily, who was inducted in 2016.
-In a village that glorified her when she succeeded, but ridiculed during the process of building a future through sports – Joan is now stronger and will be back to give back dutifully.
+In societies that glorify their own only when succeed, but ridiculed them during their transformation phase, perhaps, it is time to reverse the course.
+Joan is now stronger and will be back to-give-back dutifully.

 Indeed, Joan’s journey is full of irony, pain, and sarcasm, but truly exhibits a story of a resilient young woman who did extra ordinary things to become who she is today.
 To the young girls out there, sky is never the limit any more, wake up today and go directly to the sun, then cool it off for a minute, and return to earth and tell the whole world that girls can do it too.